breylaude/blog/_posts/2023-05-27-styled-components-is-the-most-foolish-thing-ive-seen-in-a-long-time.md

 comments: true
 ---

-Styled components been bugging me like a persistent mosquito on a summer night.
+Styled component's been bugging me like a summernight night-time mosquito.

-Alright, *Styled Components*
+Fucking *Styled Components*

-You’ve probably heard of it - this trend that's been hailed as the savior of styling in the world of web development.
+This trend, which has been hailed as the saving grace of styling in the web development industry, is probably familiar to you.

-But pardon my skepticism, because I can’t help but wonder, is it really THAT groundbreaking?
+*But pardon my skepticism*, because I can’t help but wonder, is it really THAT groundbreaking?

 The core idea behind *Styled Components* is to remove the ‘cascade’ from CSS.

 Now, I get it, cascading styles can be a headache.
 But, and it’s a big but, does eradicating this cascade lead to better, more maintainable designs?

-Fucking color me skeptical.
+**Fucking color me skeptical.**

 ### Lost in translation